2 men talking

 Similarly, inviting learners to check their answers and practise a task before they are invited to perform in open class can help overcome anxiety and build confidence.
 However, it is important to teach students how to make effective use of breakout rooms.
 One concern teachers report is low level students quickly turn to their mother tongue when working in groups.
 Certainly, these learners need sufficient scaffolding and support to be able to conduct tasks in English.
 We recommend teachers establish expected behaviour, provide language models, monitor and give support and feedback.

 Educational drama techniques are also useful to build students’ confidence as they involve their whole selves, body and mind.
 Including realia and different objects as part of these can be motivating and engaging.
+Check out a number of activities for the remote lesson that make use of these techniques here

 It is also crucial to include opportunities for bonding.
 It can be harder to build rapport and get to know classmates online, so planning to create the conditions for this to happen so the affective filter will be lower and acquisition easier is key (Krashen, 1982).
 A way to do this is to include a plethora of check in activities i.e. activities in which learners get to express something about themselves or about how they are feeling through a simple prompt.
 Find examples of simple check in activities here.
 Making time for small talk and bonding tasks such as collaborative project work will also help.
 An additional effective strategy is to deal with ‘hot topics’ i.e. topics that are likely to be of great interest for students and prompt them to contribute their ideas about it, creating the need to speak.
 When learners are able to express their preferences or other aspects about themselves, lessons are more memorable.
 One more way to do this is to take advantage of the remote scenario: are you and/or your learners in different cities?
 This makes a great opportunity for meaningful routine interactions that are real communication: weather, traffic, etc

 Another important aspect is to be mindful of your teacher talk.
 It is expected that it will be higher than with advanced level learners, but there are a number of techniques that can be followed to reduce it such as giving delayed feedback: if your focus is on students developing fluency or getting them to dare to start speaking, do not interrupt for corrections all the time, but make notes and give them delayed feedback instead.
+Check out some other strategies here.

 Practical ideas